CMQNordic/Web-Dev-Cheatsheet/README.md

 ## Node.js & Npm

 #### Node
-##### Node is a lightweight runtime environment for JavaScript.
-There are two main usage fields for node; as a backend server or as a development tool om local machines.
-On server-side Node.js  is used for serving data and powering apps and sites.
-The other field of usage for Node.js is as a development tool we use when we build our apps and sites.
-There on our local computers Node.js can execute programs written in JavaScript to perform a various task that help us with development.
-Even though JavaScript is originally a scrip language, Node.js extends JavaScript to be a "real" programming language.
-[Extensive Node.js tutorial can be found HERE](https://www.tutorialspoint.com/nodejs/nodejs_introduction.htm)
+Node is a lightweight runtime environment for JavaScript.
+There are two main usage areas for node: as a backend server or as a development tool on local machines.
+Server side Node.js  is used for serving data and powering apps and sites.
+When using as a development tool we automate and speed up building of our apps and sites.
+On our local computers Node.js can execute programs written in java script to perform various task that help us with development.
+JavaScript is originally a scrip language but Node.js extends JavaScript to be a "real" programming language. <br> [Extensive Node.js tutorial can be found HERE](https://www.tutorialspoint.com/nodejs/nodejs_introduction.htm)

-`node -v` cmd command that checks if and what version is installed on the machine <br>
+Command that checks if or what version is installed on the machine: <br>
+`node -v` <br><br>
-`node filename.js` cmd command to run a file written in JavaScript in node <br>
+Command to run a file written in JavaScript by node.js: <br>
+`node filename.js` <br><br>
-`var http = require('http');`in node-files we must include modules/packages that are either downloaded (and stores in `node_modules` in our epo root) or are built-in in node by default.
-[List of build-in Node.js modules HERE ](https://www.w3schools.com/nodejs/ref_modules.asp)
+JS "node-files" can must include modules/packages that are either downloaded (and stores in `node_modules` in our project root), or are built-in in node by default.
+[List of build-in Node.js modules HERE ](https://www.w3schools.com/nodejs/ref_modules.asp).<br>
+`var http = require('http');` <br>.<br>
+Example:
+__TODO__

 #### NPM
-##### Node.js, when installed, includes Node Package Manager (NPM) by default.
-NPM is a tool that is used to search for, download and handle mode modules/packages.
-Those packages are JavaScript programs written by others performing tasks that automate things and save us a lot od development time.
-Packages we download through npm can be JavaScript programs used in development but also code and css that we need when publishing our code to browser (ie loadash or normilize.css).
-Always initiate npm in the root of your local repo.
+Node Package Manager (NPM) comes with node.js by default.
+NPM is a tool, package manager, that is used to search for/download and handle packages.
+Those packages are JavaScript programs written by others performing tasks that automate various things and save us a lot od development time.
+Packages are downloaded through npm can be JavaScript tools used in development but also code that we need when publishing our code to browser (ie loadash or normalize.css).

-`npm init -y`  This will auto-create `package.json` file.
+-	Always initiate npm in the root of your local repo.
+This will auto-create `package.json` file: <br>
+`npm init -y`

 #### How to install npm packages?